bhklab/orcestra-downloader/README.md

 <tr>
 <td>

-:bulb: `orcestra-downloader` uses a cache to store downloaded data.
+:bulb: `orcestra-downloader` uses a cache to store dataset metadata from the Orcestra API.
 This should be located at `~/.cache/orcestra-downloader`.

 </td>